How the War in Ukraine Affected the Economy: 15 Important Statistics

 Effects on the Russian and Ukrainian Economies

-First, let’s take a look at the economic impact of the Russia-Ukraine conflict on the two countries in question.
+First, let’s take a look at the economic impact of the conflict on the two countries in question.
 We’ll see which country has been affected more, and what’s expected to happen in the future.

 The annual inflation rate in Russia was at its peak in April 2022, as it totaled 17.8%.